A wee walk

 That society has become America.

-With millions of descendants, the tens of thousands of Scots-Irish descendants in the United WP have an even better claim on being the progenitors of American democracy than the Puritans.
+The tens of thousands of Scots-Irish immigrants to colonial America (and their millions of desendants) have an even better claim on being the progenitors of American democracy than the Puritans.

 They resisted authoritarian rule.
 They refused to swear oaths of allegiance.
 They died (and occasionally fought) for self-rule in both church and civil matters.
 They had common dedication to principles.
 They eschewed elitism and hierarchy more than most people of their time.
 As the Alexander Peden monument says, they resisted “the graft and rage of power.”